 The price of a basic office visit to a doctor is way out of line.
 I could provide several reasons for that, but there is not enough room on the Internet for my explanation.

 The price of automobiles has risen much faster than the rate of inflation.
 Of course, automobiles have many more safety features and do-dads.
-(Did your 1965 Mustang have a DVD player in the pack seat?)
+(Did your 1965 Mustang have a DVD player in the back seat?)
 But still... we are willingly spending much more money on cars.
 And that does not even take into consideration the fact that a quarter of us lease our cars rather than buy them.
 Whew!
 Wanna’ talk about a ripoff!

 The price of electronic gadgets has gone down.
-Can you imagine paying $228 for a small transistor radio with a 2-inch speaker?
+Can you imagine paying $314 for a small transistor radio with a 2-inch speaker?
 Well, in 1962, hundreds of thousands of us did.

 We complain about the price of gas... perhaps because we buy so much of it.
-But compared to either 1962 or 1972, it has a bargain in the last decade.
+But compared to either 1962 or 1972, it has been a bargain in the last decade.
 Hmmmm, there’s some food for thought, huh?

 Today you can buy a 12-ounce can, an 18-ounce bottle, a 30-ounce trough at a convenience store, or a 2-liter bottle.
 And the prices are all over the place.
-You can pay $1.00 for a 12-ounce can in a vending machine; or if you shop carefully where I live, you can buy 12-ounce cans in a 24-pack for 25 cents a can!
+And there are about a billion different brands of soda.
+You can pay $1.00 for a 12-ounce can in a vending machine; or if you shop carefully where I live, you can buy 12-ounce cans in a 24-pack for 30 cents a can!
 Match that against anything in 1962!
-Today you can pay $15 for a pair of tennis shoes, or $125 for a pair of Air Jordans.
+Today you can pay $15 for a pair of tennis shoes, or $150 for a pair of Air Jordans.
 Take your pick.
-You can buy a basic new car for about $21,000, or you can pay as little as around $10,000.
+You can buy a basic new car for about $20,000 (or easily up to $45,000), or you can pay as little as around $14,000.
 We tend to take for granted the huge range of choices we have for consumer goods.
 And our kids have no idea of what it is like to have limited choices over consumer goods.

 Items that involve technology are generally less expensive; or at least, their prices have gone up more slowly than others.
 Items that involve manual labor have generally gone up considerably more than others.
 This may explain why U.S. companies have been forced to rely on non-USA labor to remain competitive.
 U.S. labor rates have skyrocketed over the past 40 years.

-Copyright © 2002-2013 Baby Boomer HeadQuarters: WWW.BBHQ.COM -- All rights reserved.
+Copyright © 2018, Baby Boomer HeadQuarters – WWW.BBHQ.COM – All rights reserved.